dotnet/docs/docs/core/whats-new/dotnet-core-3-1.md

 # What's new in .NET Core 3.1

 This article describes what is new in .NET Core 3.1.
 This release contains minor improvements to .NET Core 3.0, focusing on small, but important, fixes.
-The most important feature about .NET Core 3.1 is that it's a long-term supported (LTS) release.
-For more information, see the [.NET Core support policy](https://dotnet.microsoft.com/platform/support/policy/dotnet-core).
+The most important feature about .NET Core 3.1 is that it's a [long-term support (LTS)](#long-term-support) release.

 If you're using Visual Studio 2019, you must update to [Visual Studio 2019 16.4](https://visualstudio.microsoft.com/downloads/) to work with .NET Core 3.1 projects.
 For more information on what is new in Visual Studio, see the [Visual Studio Blog](https://devblogs.microsoft.com/visualstudio/tis-the-season-visual-studio-2019/).